 Current MDEP members include national regulators from:

-Associate members include the United Arab Emirates' regulatory authority.
 The International Atomic Energy Agency (IAEA) also participates in key aspects of MDEP's activities.
-For more details, please refer to the terms of reference.

 MDEP's main objectives can be defined as follows:

-For more information on the MDEP's accomplishments to date and future work, please see this year's annual report: MDEP 2012-2013 Annual Report.
+For more information on MDEP's accomplishments to date and future work, consult the MDEP Policy Group Close-out Report and the Annual Reports.